brianwawok/django-compoundqueryset/README.rst

 Motivation
 -----------

-You could have two different tables with similar fields
+Sometimes you might want to combine two different tables with similar fields and show them to users.
+For example:

 .. code:: python